peterkh/cumulus/README.rst

                                 The yaml file to read the VPC mega stack configuration from
           -a ACTION, --action ACTION
-                                The action to preform: create, check, update, delete or watch
+                                The action to perform: create, check, update, delete or watch
           -l LOGLEVEL, --log LOGLEVEL
                                 Log Level for output messages, CRITICAL, ERROR,